-The Oster Large Capacity gives dependable one-touch performance with a roomy interior making it suitable to replace a full-sized model in small spaces or for second-oven convenience for holiday meals, dinner parties, and large families.
+The Oster Large Capacity gives dependable one-touch performance with a roomy interior, making it suitable to replace a full-sized model in small spaces, or for second-oven convenience for holiday meals, dinner parties, and everyday cooking for large families.

 For true all-in-one countertop convenience, the MaxiMatic provides the fast, efficient heat of convection, the delicious results of a rotisserie, and the convenience of a grill on top.

 The large interior has a 6-slice capacity and will hold a 12-inch pizza.
-It also features a 60-minute timer with automatic shutoff, a pan-removal handle clip, and includes the rotisserie fork and assembly plus rotisserie removal tongs.
+It features a 60-minute timer with automatic shutoff, plus a pan-removal handle clip.
+A rotisserie fork and assembly plus rotisserie removal tongs are included.

 Elite Cuisine’s MaxiMatic reliably combines several cooking styles in a single station for convenience and efficiency.
 But check the measurements of your counter-to-cupboard clearance because this one is taller than most.

 11. Morning Star Extra Large Infrared Convection: Big and Fast

 For extra-large capacity and the fast, efficient heating of both infrared and convection heat, the Morning Star Infrared Convection Toaster Oven delivers on all fronts.